Press

 Newsday

-Among the nominees is a WCBS show – produced by Todd Ehrlich - on the Tunnel to Towers run, a fundraiser that honors one of the fallen firefighters of the Sept.
-11, 2001, terrorist attacks, Stephen Siller.
+Among the nominees is a WCBS show -- produced by Todd Ehrlich -- on the Tunnel to Towers run, a fundraiser that honors one of the fallen firefighters of the Sept.
+11, 2001, terrorist attaches, Stephen Siller.

 May 5, 2010